rust-lang/blog.rust-lang.org/content/inside-rust/ffi-unwind-design-meeting.md

 code to do so would impose an undesirable code-size penalty, entirely negating the optimizations made possible by using `panic=unwind` or the non-unwinding `"C"` ABI.
 This code would therefore only be appropriate for debug builds.
-Additionally, the complexity of implementing such checks may outweight their benefits.
+Additionally, the complexity of implementing such checks may outweigh their benefits.

 Note that unwinding through a frame that has destructors without running those